 The black man and woman whom Sitzman saw were never identified or interviewed by any law enforcement officer or investigator.
 No journalist, researcher or author ever found them.
 In the vast literature of JFK’s assassination, they barely exist.
 They were present at the scene of an epic crime — and they vanished.

 They might still be alive and living in Dallas.
 If Sitzman was right about their ages, they would be between 68 and 71 years old now (The average life expectancy of African-Americans is 70.2 years.)

 Don Roberdeau, a Vietnam War veteran and JFK researcher who has mapped the exact location of many witnesses to JFK’s assassination, told me in an email:

 “For me, one of the black couple simply threw down his/her pop bottle after the shock of seeing President Kennedy bloodily executed only 75 feet away.
 Someone, maybe the other black person, set his/her pop bottle atop the retaining wall, they left their hamburgers bag behind, and they both just went off into the [Texas School Book Depository] parking lot, choosing never to come forward, nor have they been identified publicly — for whatever reasons.
 My guess is that they both sensed the nearby fired shot and one or both of the black couple saw the … picket fence assassin who was only forty feet southwest of the sitting bench.”

-If the black couple is still alive, their testimony would be hugely important in the 50th anniversary year of JFK’s asssassination.
+If the black couple is still alive, their testimony would be important contribution to commemoration of the 50th anniversary JFK’s assassination.
 If the fatal shot came from a gunman behind the fence, they were closer to him than almost any other witnesses.
-Conversely, if there was no gunman in that area, they would have been the first to see that.
+Conversely, if there was no gunman in that area, they would have been among the first to see that.